Kenya Travel Advice, What to Pack List

 - Business cards

-- Long sleeved lightweight shirts for protection from the sun and insect
+- Long sleeved lightweight shirts for protection during travel on sun and from insect

 - Short sleeved cotton, linen shirts and trousers for warm temperatures